Cuz, pretty!

 Julie Anne’s scratch-made pumpkin pies.

-For the record, this wasn’t a total Martha Stewart endeavor.
-Julie Anne did not make the pie dishes herself.
-She bought ’em.
-And she feels a bit terrible about that. ;-)
+For the record, this wasn’t a total Martha Stewart endeavor—Julie Anne bought the pie dishes, she didn’t make them herself.
+And she feels kinda bad about that.

 Text exchange just now.